maxlath/wikibase-dump-filter/docs/cli.md

 ## Filter entities

-:warning: Filtering entities is done by parsing entities JSON objects and applying logic on it; while it allows to build very specific filters, this will always be slower than filtering based on text patterns (typically with `grep`): considering your options to [prefilter](/docs/prefilter.md) the dump can save enormous amount of time.
+:warning: Consider your options to [prefilter](/docs/prefilter.md).
+The advantage to this step is to potentially save an enormous amount of time using features such as `grep`.
+Filtering is done by parsing entities JSON objects and applying logic accordingly.

 ### By [claims](https://www.wikidata.org/wiki/Wikidata:Glossary#Claims_and_statements)